 Eldest of Noah’s three sons (Gen 9:24; 10:21), Japheth was born one hundred years before the flood.
 He (Iapetos) was worshipped by the early Greeks.
 In both the Hebraic and Arabic tradition, he is said to be father of the many nations (Gen 10:1-5) of Indo-European (Eurasian) peoples.

-And Japheth had sons of his own (in bold):
+And Japheth had sons of his own (bold):

-Seven sons of Japheth and their modern-day equivalent according to the Freeman Institute, quoting The International Standard Bible Encyclopedia (note that there are significant variations among scholars):
+Seven sons of Japheth and their modern-day equivalent according to the Freeman Institute, quoting The International Standard Bible Encyclopedia (note significant variations among scholars):

 - Return to Glory.
 The Table of Nations: Ham, Shem, and Japheth.
 Freeman Institute (2016)